seantrott/homophone_simulations/README.md

 Replication of Piantadosi et al (2012) can be found in the [Replication and extension notebook](https://github.com/seantrott/homophone_simulations/blob/master/Replication%20and%20extension.ipynb).

 Analyses of the artificial lexica and comparisons to the real lexica can be found in this [comparison notebook](https://github.com/seantrott/homophone_simulations/blob/master/Homophony%20in%20real%20and%20artificial%20lexica.ipynb).
+This will also generate the main figures from the manuscript.